jasbanza/twitter-welcome-message-adder/README.md

 # twitter-welcome-message-adder

 Since Twitter killed business.twitter.com, this is a way to set a welcome message for your Business Twitter account using their API with OAuth.
-> If you want to use CLI instead, your best option is to use [TWURL](https://developer.twitter.com/en/docs/tutorials/using-twurl), twitter's cURL wrapper which handles OAuth, but you need to set up Ruby... so you might as well use this repo.
+> If you want to use CLI instead, your best option is to use [TWURL](https://developer.twitter.com/en/docs/tutorials/using-twurl), twitter's cURL wrapper which handles OAuth, but I don't want to be forced to install Ruby just for this...

 #### Prerequisites: